 Very middle of the road imitation British Invasion rock and roll.

-Not Ranked: New York Philharmonic, Leonard Berstein: Ives: Symphonies Nos 2 and 3; The Unanswered Question (9/10)
+New York Philharmonic, Leonard Bernstein: Ives: Symphonies Nos 2 and 3; The Unanswered Question (9/10)

 Manfred Mann: “Instrumental Asylum” (8/10)

 Jazz fusion and jazz rock barely existed, if they existed at all, when this bizarre EP was recorded.
 Manfred Mann drops their pop music and their lead singer for a horn section and keyboard and vibraphone (!!!) solos on fairly radical covers of rock and pop songs.
 What did Jack Bruce do to this band?

 Despite its brevity, this is a bit of a landmark recording for what it suggested and for beating nearly everyone else to this genre (to the best of my knowledge).
 The jazz influence is more soul jazz than anything else, but it’s still rather remarkable.
 And it was made my Manfred Mann.
 What?